 It seems like Jessica had to have lots and lots of practice in order to become a “math loser.”
 And yet she was just as smart as Sam and worked just as hard (or harder) at the things she really enjoyed.
-Imagine how much more math she could have learned, and maybe even come to like, without all of the pointless practice.
+Imagine how much more math she could have learned, and maybe even come to like, with a focus on concepts and practice with procedure.

 It’s not that practice is bad.
 It’s essential.
-It’s just that bad practice is bad, and for Jessica the endless round of flash cards year after year didn’t help.
-It actually made things worse for her.
+It’s just that bad practice is bad, and for Jessica the sole focus on procedural understanding didn’t help.
+It made things worse for her.

 Number sense is knowing how a number can be taken apart and put back together, and then using that knowledge to solve math problems.